MOLINA HEALTHCARE, INC.

 19. Strategic Discussions and Approval of Annual Budget

-One Board meeting will be primarily devoted to long-range strategic plans.
-It is also probable that specific short and/or long-range strategic plans will be discussed at other Board meetings throughout the year.
-One Board meeting will also be primarily devoted to consideration and approval of an annual Budget.
+One Board meeting shall be primarily devoted to long-range strategic plans.
+It is also probable that specific short and/or long-range strategic plans shall be discussed at other Board meetings throughout the year.
+One Board meeting shall also be primarily devoted to consideration and approval of an annual Budget.

 20. Executive Sessions